Skip to Content

 While you can have your kids do the typical list of things they want Santa to bring them for Christmas, you can also make it a bit more robust.

-Help your kids craft a genuine letter to Santa where they ask him questions, talk about someone they’d like to help, talk about their own lives, and their hopes for the future.
+Help your kids craft a genuine letter to Santa where they ask him questions, talk about someone they’d like to help, about their own lives and their hopes for the future.

 Letter writing is a good skill that will get them far in life!

-Plus, you can reply back to them as Santa himself, or sign up to get an official email from Santa!
+Plus, you can reply to them as Santa himself, which they can open on Christmas morning, or sign up to get an official email from Santa!

 Click here to get my free printable Santa envelopes and stamps!